jules2689/trudeau/trudeau/2020-04-17/post_news.md

 ---

 **Question**:
-It sort of soundalike you weren't quite in agreement in your questions.
+It sort of sounds like you weren't quite in agreement in your questions.
 So I guess that I'll ask  In terms of the possibility of the government buying equity shares in oil companies, it sort of sounds, Minister o'regan, like you were saying maybe?am I correct in understandingwhat  were saying?